vivocha/bot-sdk/README.md

 2. At the end of each conversation branch designed in Dialogflow, the bot MUST set a special context named (exactly) `end`, to tell to Vivocha that Bot's task is complete and to terminate the chat conversation.

-3. Data passed to the Bot through Vivocha drivers are always contained inside a special context named `SESSION_MESSAGE_DATA_PAYLOAD`.
+3. Data passed to the Bot through Vivocha drivers are always contained inside a special context named `SESSION_MESSAGE_DATA_PAYLOAD_CONTEXT`.
 Thus, the Dialogflow bot can access to data "stored" in that particular context in each intent that needs to get information; i.e., to extract real-time data coming from BotFilters.
-If the bot implementation needs to extract passed data/parameters, it can access to that context through (for example) the expression: `#SESSION_MESSAGE_DATA_PAYLOAD.my_parameter_name` - see Dialogflow documentation).
+If the bot implementation needs to extract passed data/parameters, it can access to that context through (for example) the expression: `#SESSION_MESSAGE_DATA_PAYLOAD_CONTEXT.my_parameter_name` - see Dialogflow documentation).

 #### [Vivocha Rich Messages and Dialogflow](#vivocha-rich-messages-and-dialogflow)